-Cost of goods sold was reported at ₱399 million, 8% higher than the ₱369 million last year.
-The increase is primarily due to higher spare parts usage and lube oils this year resulting from higher energy dispatched by the power companies.
-Consequently, gross profit margin decreased to 44% from last year's 49%.
+Cost of goods sold also increase from ₱233 million to ₱726 million, 212% higher than last year.
+The increase is primarily due to the pass-on fuel costs of MPC.
+Consequently, gross profit margin decreased to 39% from last year's 54%.

-General and administrative expenses decreased 19% from ₱89 million to ₱72 million; this is due primarily to the lower foreign exchange rate in 2013 and higher administrative expenses by the power companies in 2012.
+General and administrative expenses increased 37% from ₱62 million to ₱84 million; this is due primarily to the expenses of MPC during the period compared to nil in 2013.

-Net finance charges this year was at ₱17 million compared to a net finance income in 2012 of ₱5 million in 2012.
-This is due to higher interest expense resulting from the availment of equity loan of ACR from its Parent Company and the drawdown of the remaining credit lines of WMPC and SPPC amounting to US\$16 million and U\$3 million, respectively during the first quarter of 2012.
+Net finance charges this year was at ₱59 million compared to last year's ₱17 million.
+This is due to higher interest expense resulting from the availment of loans of the Parent Company.